 Residential permits are electronic and linked with your vehicle registration.

-Visitor permits are a laminated holographic permit and must be displayed on the car dashboard.
+Visitor permits are a laminated holographic permit, and must be displayed on the car dashboard.

 Information you need for your parking permit application

-When you apply for a permit you need to provide us with the following information:
+You must provide us with the following information: